0xPARC/0xparc-intro-book/src/ec.typ

 = Elliptic curve <ec>

-#todo[We probably want to rebrand this as EC setup in general]

 In the public-key cryptography system RSA, one key assumption is that there is no efficient method to factor large semiprimes.
 RSA can be thought of as working with the abelian group $(ZZ slash N ZZ)^times$,